 INDONESIAN SUSTAINABLE PALM OIL (ISPO)

 Palm oil is a global commodity that is extracted from the oil palm tree, Elaeis guineensis.
-These plantations can be found throughout Southeast Asia, however largely concentrated in Indonesia’s Kalimantan and Sumatra.
-The oil palm is an attractive source of livelihood for farmers, due to the high yielding compared to soy and canola.
+These plantations can be found throughout Southeast Asia, but however largely concentrated in Indonesia’s Kalimantan and Sumatra.
+The oil palm is an attractive source of livelihood for farmers, due to its high yields compared to soy and canola.

 Environmental and social issues are inherent in oil palm plantations.
 Between 1995 and 2000, 54 per cent of palm oil plantations in Indonesia were established at the expense of forests and the people who rely on them.
 In order to maintain the quality and competitiveness of its palm oil in the international market, the Indonesian Government created a national standardized certification scheme called the Indonesian Sustainable Palm Oil (ISPO) certification system in 2011.